rei/rei-cedar-docs/docs/foundation/accessibility/README.md

 - **Temporary:** A person with a broken wrist may struggle to use a laptop and phone while recovering from an accident
 - **Long-lasting:** This is what people typically think of when they hear "disability”

-## How to make your product accessible
+## How to Make Your Product Accessible
 Most accessibility principles can be implemented easily and will not impact the overall “look and feel” of REI’s website.
 Some of the key principles are:
 - Ensuring that content is available through sight, hearing or touch
 - Compatibility with keyboard or mouse navigation